The process is the art

 3/26/20261 min read

-When it comes to artistic expression, there is a trap.
-You start a project with some vision of the finished thing — the app, the essay, the company, the painting.
+There is a trap in creative work.
+You start a project with some vision of the finished thing — the app, the essay, the policy, the painting.
 And you fixate on that endpoint so hard that everything between here and there starts to feel like an obstacle.
 Like the work is just the tax you pay to get the result.

-In this sense, anyone can become a great artist - whether you are a painter, a physicist, an actor or a counsellor.
+In this sense, anyone can become a great artist — whether you're a painter, a physicist, an actor, or a counsellor.
 Great artists care about how something gets built, not just that it gets built.
-Perhaps if we want a more artistic world, we will to think more about supporting for the journey, rather than the destination.
+The medium doesn't matter.
+The orientation does.